yousean-ai/UGS/Configuration.md

 ## Configuring UGS Classic

 ### Configuration files
 The UGS settings (which is also common with the UGS Platform edition) is located in your home directory.
-* **Windows**: /home/user/ugs
-* **Mac**: ~/Library/Preferences/ugs
-* **Linux**: ~/ugs

 It contains `UniversalGcodeSender.json` which holds the settings such as: jog feed rates, your macros, your file history and so on.
 There is also the directory `firmware_config` which contains several configurations for different types firmwares.
+* **Windows**: c:/users/[your username]/.ugs
+* **Mac**: ~/Library/Preferences/ugs
+* **Linux**: ~/.ugs